ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ## Step 5b Use Mouse to Jump

-It turns out we want to jump by using the mouse as well as the space.
+It turns out we want to jump by using the mouse as well as the space. **In the Bird Sprite:**

 1. We add an if statement to detect the mouse or space.
 2. We put the blcks that make the jump (`broadcast` and `change y`) inside this.